serversideup/amplitudejs/README.md

 ### Adding a Mute Button

-A mute button is a toggle in AmplitudeJS.
+A mute button is a toggle in Amplitude.js.
 When the button is clicked, the volume gets set to 0 and when it is clicked again, the volume is restored to what it was before the click.
 The mute button will automatically set the volume slider accordingly.
 To add this button, simply add an element with the class of "amplitude-mute" to your document.